mukulgarg909/student_management/README.md

 # student_management
-It is a simple student management system using php, mysql database
+It is a simple student database management system using php, mysql database